 Modification of child support requires a “substantial and continuing change in circumstances” in both Colorado and Wyoming.

-A rebuttable presumption exists that a change is substantial and continuing if it results in a 10% or greater change in the amount of the support under the Colorado guidelines, and a 20% or greater change in the amount of support under the Wyoming guidelines.
+A change is considered substantial and continuing if it results in a 10% or greater change in the amount of the support under the Colorado guidelines, and a 20% or greater change in the amount of support under the Wyoming guidelines.

 Some examples of substantial and continuing changes in circumstances are: